jeremykissack/Realtime-Conveyor-Belt-Sorter/README.md

 # Realtime-Conveyor-Belt-Sorter
-Real-time conveyor belt sorting system final project for MECH 458 at the University of Victoria.
+Real-time conveyor belt sorting system final project for mechatronics class (school and course code redacted to mitigate plagarism risk).
 The project code, final report, and sample videos describing the entire project are contained within this repository.